devchuckcamp/goinsight/ML_PREDICTIONS.md

 ### Testing Locally

-Since tens-insight populates the tables, you'll need either:
+Since [tens-insight](https://github.com/devchuckcamp/tens-insight) populates the tables, you'll need either:

 **Option 1: Mock Data (for development)**
 - The migrations include sample INSERT statements
 - Restart the service to reset to sample data

 **Option 2: Run tens-insight**
-- Set up the TensorFlow trainer locally
+- Set up the TensorFlow trainer from the [tens-insight repository](https://github.com/devchuckcamp/tens-insight)
 - Configure it to write to the same Postgres instance
-- See tens-insight documentation for setup
+- See tens-insight documentation for setup instructions

 ### Monitoring